et9719/ourgalleryy/README.md

 ### Logout

-- the log out function allows the user to signout after they are finished on the site.
+- the log out function allows the user to sign out after they are finished on the site.

 <img src="images/logout.png" alt="logout function">